Kaoutherbo/Kaoutherbo/README.md

 </div>
 <br>

 🎓 I'm a Computer Science graduate (Class of 2025) driven by a deep interest in software engineering, full-stack development, and crafting meaningful digital experiences that solve real-world problems.
 My work blends creativity, clean architecture, and performance.
 From building intuitive user interfaces to designing scalable backend systems, I enjoy turning ideas into impactful digital experiences.

-I'm continuously exploring new technologies in AI, system design, and cross-platform development, with a focus on delivering elegant and efficient solutions.

 <br>